elixir-webrtc/ex_webrtc/guides/intro.md

 > end
 > ```

-Lastly, we need to set the answer on the JavaScirpt side
+Lastly, we need to set the answer on the JavaScript side.

 ```js
 answer = JSON.parse(receive_answer());
 await pc.setRemoteDescription();
 ```

-The process of offer/answer exchange is called _negotiation_.
-After negotaition has been completed, the connection between the peers can established and media flow can start.
+The process of the offer/answer exchange is called _negotiation_.
+After negotiation has been completed, the connection between the peers can established and media flow can start.

 > #### PeerConnection can be bidirectional {: .tip}
-> In our simple example, we only send media from web browser to the Elixir app.
-We can use the same PeerConnection to send media from Elxir app back to the browser.
+> In our simple example, we only send media from the web browser to the Elixir app.
+We can use the same PeerConnection to send media from Elixir app back to the browser.
-> We could achieve this by adding the tracks **before** we created the answer
+> We could achieve this by adding the tracks **before** we created the answer.
+>
 > ```elixir
 > alias ExWebRTC.MediaStreamTrack
 >